 The following exercises are commonly prescribed to patients with this condition.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily once the physiotherapist has indicated it is safe to do so and only provided they do not cause or increase symptoms.

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate and advanced exercises.
 As a general rule, addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.

 Shoulder Blade Squeezes

-Begin sitting or standing tall with your back and neck straight (figure 5).
+Begin sitting or standing tall with your back straight (figure 4).
 Squeeze your shoulder blades together as far as you can go without pain and provided you feel no more than a mild to moderate stretch.
-Hold for 5 seconds and repeat 10 times provided the exercise is pain free.
-Repeat 3 – 5 times daily.
+Hold for 1-2 seconds and repeat 10 times provided there is no increase in symptoms.

-Begin sitting with your back and neck straight and your shoulders back slightly.
-Turn your head looking over one shoulder as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 6).
-Then repeat the exercise turning your neck in the opposite direction.
-Keep your neck straight and don’t allow your head to poke forwards during the movement.
-Repeat 10 times to each side provided the exercise is pain free.
-Repeat 3 – 5 times daily.
+Begin sitting tall, with your arms across your chest.
+Keeping your legs still, gently rotate to one side as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 5).
+Hold for 1 – 2 seconds and repeat 10 times to each side, alternating sides, provided the exercise is pain free.

 Some of the most commonly recommended products by physiotherapists to hasten healing and speed recovery in patients with this condition include: